Osseodensification – Optimise the Site, Optimise the Outcome

 - Learn how we can preserve bone, plastically expand it, and enhance its strength in a controlled method

 - Discover the effect of Osseodensification on implant total stability development for early and immediate loading

-The course will be taught and directed by Jason Buglass and his team.
+This course will be taught and directed by Jason Buglass (left) or Stavros Eleftheriou (right).
 Participants will practice on actual bone specimens and specially developed clinical simulation models.